httpie/cli/docs/README.md

 }
 ```

+Be aware that when using this syntax with form data (`--form` is activated);
+only strings, numbers and floats are enabled.
+Rest of the JSON types are not
+available.

 ### Raw and complex JSON

 Please note that with the [request items](#request-items) data field syntax, commands can quickly become unwieldy when sending complex structures.